sluong05/recipeHub/docs/data-model.md

-# RecipeVibe - Data Model Documentation
+# RecipeHub - Data Model Documentation

 ## Overview
-RecipeVibe uses a simple, document-based data model stored in AsyncStorage.
+RecipeHub uses a simple, document-based data model stored in AsyncStorage.
 All data is stored locally on the device with no backend dependencies in the current version.

 ---